pip-services/pip-services-docs/content/en/toolkit/recipes/locks/_index.md

   Not available
 {{< /tabsection >}}

+And, after running the above code, we obtain the following results:

 ### The NullLock component

 This component represents a dummy lock that produces no real results.
 As such, it can be used in testing or in situations where a lock is required but needs to be disabled.
 It should be noted that this class doesn’t contain a configure() method.